phpMv/ubiquity/docs/view/index.rst

    });

-Locale detection (From a controller)
+Locale detection (from a controller)
 ++++++++++++++++++++++++++++++++++++

 .. code-block:: php